rkrug5/bamazon/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------

 This app is a command line interface (CLI) tool used to keep track of information about products housed in a store 'like' "Amazon".
-Customers can access the information to buy products, and managers can access it to view stores, identify products with dwindling supplies, replenish stock, and add new items.
+Customers can access the information to buy products, and managers can access it to view inventory, identify products with dwindling supplies, replenish stock, and add new items.

 -----------------------------------------------------------------------------------------------------------------------------------------